lornebb/Venice-Drone-website/README.md

 ### Acknowledgements

-* I received inspiration for this project from Bootstrap themes, Dave at [EightArms](https://eightarms.co.uk/), and a thank you to my mentor, Antonjia.
+* I received inspiration for this project frommy fellow students and the wonderful team on slack, my good friend Dave at [EightArms](https://eightarms.co.uk/), and a thank you to my mentor, Antonjia.